10 Valid Reasons for Challenging Pre-Award Bid

 - Omitted or ambiguous provisions or clauses

-- Provisions or clauses which do not meet agency needs
+- Provisions or clauses that do not meet agency needs

 - Unfair restriction of competition